gabrielgodoy-zz/gitbook-js-es6-novas-features/let-and-const/README.md

 Constants are block-scoped, much like variables defined using the let statement.

+*'const' statement does not hoist, that is why you need to put all your let statements on top of the blocks*

 The value of a constant cannot change through re-assignment, and it can't be redeclared.

 Constants always needs to be assigned: